frst/flash/templates/application/Readme.md

 Start the application

-    archer run
+    flash run
     # server running on localhost:29547

-## Installing archer
+## Installing flash

-Archer is a tool for managing node.js applications and deployments
+Flash is a tool for managing node.js applications and deployments

     curl http://onfrst.com/install.sh | sh